tmfg/digitraffic/pages/tieliikenne-en.md

 [```http://tie.digitraffic.fi/api/v1/data/roadworks-datex2/{situationId}```](http://tie.digitraffic.fi/api/v1/data/roadworks-datex2/{situationId})

 The dataset is updated three times per day, at 08:00, at 12:00 and at 16:00 (local Finnish time)

+Roadworks contains the TMC location information to identify the affected area or location of the roadwork.
+Get detailed location description from [here](tmc-data).

 The location of the road works is presented with the TMC location data.
 The location data is available also through the Digitraffic API:
 [```https://tie.digitraffic.fi/api/v1/data/documentation/swagger-ui.html#!/metadata/locationsUsingGET```](https://tie.digitraffic.fi/api/v1/data/documentation/swagger-ui.html#!/metadata/locationsUsingGET)